Kernel - Processes and threads - Management

 Creating new process using

-fork() system call which creates new process (child process) based on linear address space and operating system resources used by process calling
+fork() system call which creates a new process (child process) based on linear address space and operating system resources used by process calling

 addr and stores there 2.
 The modification are specific for the forked processes and operating system assures that process A sees the variable located at